-- 1. The person receiving JobSeeker Payment or Youth Allowance (job seeker): - a. has a partial capacity to work; and - b. on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart (now known as JobSeeker Payment), was a transitional DSP applicant and was receiving a disability support pension; and - c. on that day ceased to be qualified for that disability support pension because they no longer had a continuing inability to work within the meaning of Section 94 of the Social Security Act 1991 (Qualification for disability support pension-continuing inability to work); and - d. on that day was qualified for Pensioner Education Supplement in relation to a particular course of education or study; or - 2.
-The person receiving JobSeeker Payment or Youth Allowance (job seeker): - a. is the principal carer of at least one child and is not a member of a couple; and - b. on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart (now known as JobSeeker Payment), was receiving Parenting Payment Single; and - on that day ceased to be qualified for a Parenting Payment because they no longer had a Parenting Payment child for the reason that his or her youngest dependent child had turned 8; and - d. on that day was qualified for pensioner education supplement in relation to a particular course of education or study;
+- 1. The person receiving JobSeeker Payment or Youth Allowance (job seeker): - a. has a partial capacity to work; and b. on the day (being a day occurring on or after 1 July 2006) immediately before the person last qualified for Youth Allowance or Newstart (now known as JobSeeker Payment), was receiving Parenting Payment Single; and c. on that day ceased to be qualified for a Parenting Payment because they no longer had a Parenting Payment child for the reason that his or her youngest dependent child had turned 14; and d. on that day was qualified for pensioner education supplement in relation to a particular course of education or study;

+- 2. The person receiving JobSeeker Payment or Youth Allowance (job seeker): - a. is the principal carer of at least one child and is not a member of a couple; and b.
+Pensioner Education Supplement in relation to that particular course of education or study; and